coduo/php-matcher/README.md

-#Matcher
+#PHP Matcher

-***Matcher*** lets You assert like a gangster in Your test cases, where response can be something you cannot predict
+***PHP Matcher*** lets You assert like a gangster in Your test cases, where response can be something you cannot predict

 [![Build Status](https://travis-ci.org/defrag/php-matcher.svg)](https://travis-ci.org/defrag/php-matcher)